DATS 6450 – Reinforcement Learning

 Week Topic Quiz/Exams Learning Objectives

 Aug.
-25, 2025 Introduction to Reinforcement Learning • Why should I study Reinforcement Learning?
+28, 2025 Introduction • Why Should I Learn Reinforcement Learning?

 • What is Reinforcement Learning?